Home

 }

-This approach eliminates the need for explicitly declaring a w coordinate in the Point's data type, allowing for on-the-fly computation of w' under the assumption that the point is inherently a Cartesian point or a homogeneous point with an undeclared w coordinate (always equal to 1).
-This method is particularly relevant when multiplying by a projection matrix, necessitating the normalization of all coordinates to set w' back to 1, thus reconverting it to a usable point within the Cartesian coordinate system.
+This approach eliminates the need for explicitly declaring a \(w\) coordinate in the Point data type.
+The \(w'\) value is computed on-the-fly, assuming that the point is either a Cartesian point or a homogeneous point with an undeclared \(w\) coordinate (implicitly set to 1).
+This method is especially useful when multiplying by a projection matrix, as it requires normalizing all coordinates to reset \(w'\) to 1, converting the point back to Cartesian coordinates.

-The primary takeaway is that homogeneous coordinates typically require attention only when points are subject to a perspective projection matrix.
-This scenario is less common in ray tracing, where such matrices are not utilized.
-For further understanding of the w coordinate's role and application, the Perspective and Orthographic Projection Matrix lesson offers insights into projecting 3D points onto the image plane using perspective projection, clarifying the concept of homogeneous points.
+The main takeaway is that homogeneous coordinates usually only matter when points are transformed by a perspective projection matrix.
+This is less common in ray tracing, where such matrices are not typically used.
+For a deeper understanding of the role of the \(w\) coordinate and its application, check out the lesson on Perspective and Orthographic Projection Matrices, which explains how 3D points are projected onto the image plane using perspective projection.
+Additionally, the lesson on the Rasterization Rendering Method covers how projection matrices are used to project points onto the screen.

-Implementing this functionality in C++ can follow two paths:
+Implementing this functionality in C/C++ can follow two paths:

 dst.x = src.x * m[0][0] + src.y * m[1][0] + src.z * m[2][0] + m[3][0];